 Afco developed these struts to provide fifth-gen Camaro owners with better weight transfer, and the ability to lower the car up to 1-inch.
 These are designed for drag racing purposes, but they still afford the car owner the ability to drive on the street if they desire.
 Find out more right here.

-Update: Project True SStreet Gets a New Flaming River Rack-And-Pinion – January 29, 2016
+Project True SStreet Gets A New Flaming River Rack-And-Pinion – January 29, 2016

 If you’ve been following the build of project True SStreet, then you’ve seen us take a theft-recovered 2014 SS Camaro that we purchased at auction, and start the process of turning the car into a quick street and strip mode of transportation.
 So far, we’ve shown you the 1,000 horsepower LSX engine that will be used, installed the Rhode’s Race Carsrollcage and Harwood fiberglass cowl-induction hood, and then remove the independent rearend, and upgrade to a Moser Engineering straight axle for the rear.
 In this installment, we are going to upgrade from the factory electric-assist power steering, to a Flaming River manual steering rack-and-pinion.